 Need any more convincing?
 How about the fact that this roasted pork is ready in about 30 minutes flat, which is just enough time to cook a pot of rice and set the table for dinner.

 If you have time, you might also try brining the pork loin before roasting it.
-Even just a half hour soak gives the pork more flavor and ensures juiciness after cooking.
+Even just a 30-minute soak gives the pork more flavor and ensures juiciness after cooking.

 I love this particular combination of Southwestern spices, but you can definitely get creative with your spice cupboard here.
 Try garam masala, Chinese 5-spice blend, or ras el hanout!
 Pork on its own has a fairly mild flavor so I tend toward using strong, bold spices like these, but it can also be lovely with subtler, more herbal-leaning spice blends like herbes de Provence.

 Anyway you go about it, you really can't mess up.
 I'd love to hear your favorite ways to season roast pork — please share!